Plan the perfect teddy bear's picnic

 How to throw the best teddy bear’s picnic

 If you go down to the woods today… you’d better go prepared with our guide on hosting the perfect teddy bear’s picnic.
-It’s the most wholesome of childhood activities – so collect your kids’ favourite teddy bears and head to the woods or your favourite picnic spot, enjoy some classic sweet treats and fun activities.
+It’s the most wholesome of childhood activities – so collect your kids’ favourite teddy bears and head to the woods or your favourite picnic spot to enjoy some classic sweet treats and fun activities.

 Pack your favourite teddy bears